Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 Michigan's offense just can't seem to get anything going against this Florida defense.
 No Karan Higdon is showing, plus with the offensive line having issues to protect Patterson, that is a disaster waiting to happen.

-The team will have several different options to fill the void heading into next season.
+The team will have several options to fill the void heading into next season.

 Chris Evans and Tru Wilson, who ranked second and third in rushing this year, are slated to return for their senior seasons.
-For now, it would seem they're on track for a timeshare to open 2019, but that's far from certain, especially after neither impressed in the bowl game.
+For now, it seems they're on track for a timeshare to open 2019, but that's far from certain, especially after neither impressed in the bowl game.

 An alternative could be incoming freshman Zach Charbonnet, a 4-star prospect and the No. 3 running back in the 2019 class, according to 247Sports' composite rankings.
-The California native was named the Los Angeles Times' All-Star football back of the year Saturday.
+The Oaks Christian (Calif.)
+School standout was named the Los Angeles Times' All-Star football back of the year Saturday.

 Football Recruit. @FootballRecruit